Rawblocky/geoguessr-ghost-duels/README.md

 ### Duel guesses

-All Duel games, besides ones placed in "The World" or "World", are tracked
+All Duel games, besides ones played in [The World](https://www.geoguessr.com/maps/66014417ff2366aa9a7504df) or [World](https://www.geoguessr.com/maps/world), are tracked

+The exception is the Bronze + Silver map, which'll only contain The World

 ### Classic game guesses

 Only maps that are either verified by GeoGuessr, made by certain map creators, or is personally added to the database by me are allowed to show up.
 Note that some maps are banned (ex.
 Maps by GeoGuessr, maps that have a lot of unofficial coverage, etc.)

+### Party games

+Games played in parties are not tracked.

 # Contribute guesses